showmewebcam/showmewebcam/README.md

 Debugging
 --
 For debugging, a 115200 baud serial interface is provided as a ttyACM device:
-- Please use screen or minicom to connect to it.
+- Please use screen, minicom, or the included smwc-expect script to connect to it.
 - Use username: `root`, password `root`.

 Also, there is a *untested* serial interface on the serial 40-pin header: https://pinout.xyz/pinout/uart